jianyu-li/yet-another-media-player/README.md

 ## Search Results Limit Configuration

 You can configure the maximum number of search results to display using the `search_results_limit` option.
-This is a global setting that affects all search operations including favorites, recently played, and regular searches across all entities.
+This value is applied to each media category (e.g., artists, albums, tracks, playlists) that Music Assistant returns before the results are flattened together, so the total count in the UI can exceed the configured limit when multiple categories are shown.
+Setting the limit to `0` tells the card not to constrain the request; Music Assistant will still apply its own default caps, so the results are not truly unlimited.

 ### Configuration Options
 - **Default**: 20 results
-- **Range**: 1-500 results
+- **Range**: 0-1000 results
+- **Music Assistant default**: Set to `0` to defer to Music Assistant’s built-in limits (not unlimited)
 - **Note**: Higher limits may increase load time and memory usage when rendering large result sets.
 - **Scope**: Global setting that applies to all entities and search types